Shynixn/PetBlocks/docs/source/pets/petblocks.rst

-A journey of Ais, skins and user settings
+A journey of ais, skins and user settings
 =========================================

 Let's take a look at our default pet which gets spawned via the default config, by entering the command